This Concept called ‘Grand Hotel’

 By Andreas Augustin

-Hospitality is a global desire to accommodate guests, first on a private non-profit base, later as a business.
-Its history goes back all the way to ancient rituals.
-Let’s take for exaple Xenia: this Greek term for ‘guest-friendship’ created a reciprocal relationship between guest and host – both parties giving and taking gifts in exchange for protection and shelter.
+Hospitality is a global desire to accommodate guests.
+It first developed on a private non-profit base, later as a business.
+Its history goes back to ancient rituals.
+In classic Greece, the term Xenia stood for 'guest-friendship', creating a reciprocal relationship between guest and host – both parties were giving and taking.
+It was gifts in exchange for protection and shelter.
+The standard of accommodation was no subject.
+That clearly changed over the time, responding to changing requirements.
+High expectations were often met by bitter reality, resulting in disappointment and an openly expressed demand for higher standards.
+Inns, guest houses, hostels, and finally hotels, developed.

-The ‘grand hotel’ is the brainchild of European culture.
+The 'grand hotel' is the brainchild of European culture.
 It came into being in the mid 19th century and grew into a perfect amalgamation of related, albeit very different services, all under one roof: accommodation, a place to eat, a stage for social activities of all sorts, the merits of a personal home and in sharp contrast, the anonymity of a building comprising sometimes hundreds of rooms.
-All this came with personal servants, laundry and cleaning, communication facilities, stables and, later, parking.
+All this came with personal service, laundry, cleaning and communication facilities.
+Horses were stabled, and – later – cars parked.

 The name, however, was coined even earlier (although without a lasting effect).
 In January 1774, David Low opened the first so-called 'Grand Hotel' in London.
 At least the name was used for the first time.
 The first true grand hotels of Europe did not open before the arrival of the railway and – with it – masses of travellers at the same time, when the concept of the grand hotel in the heart of a city became a necessity.